chrisgrieser/shimmering-obsidian/docs/Features for Developers.md

 ---

 ## Browse Obsidian via Terminal
 Do want to navigate your vault from within the Terminal?
-[Have a look.](https://gist.github.com/chrisgrieser/4e4d21d701f70b0eef5e25496583e38e)
+[Have a look here.](https://gist.github.com/chrisgrieser/4e4d21d701f70b0eef5e25496583e38e)

 ![Vault Navigation in the Terminal](images/terminal-vault-navigation.png)